svenauhagen/paypal-plus-plugin/readme.txt

 **Attention:** You need WooCommerce 3.0 or higher to use PayPal Plus.
 Otherwise, the setting page of the plugin is not available.
 You will get a notification in your WordPress backend if you didn’t activate the correct WooCommerce version.

 = Manual Installation =
 In case the automatic installation doesn’t work, download the plugin from here via the *Download*-button.
 Unpack the archive and load the folder via FTP into the directory `wp-content\plugins` of your WordPress installation.
-Go to *Plugins => Installed plugins* and click *activate* on *PayPal Plus für WooCommerce*.
+Go to *Plugins => Installed plugins* and click *Activate* on *PayPal Plus für WooCommerce*.

 == Frequently Asked Questions ==